 (5) Separate departments and supervisors for surveillance, security, accounting, internal auditing, slots, table games, and cage.

-(B) Each casino operator licensee's or applicant's internal control system shall also include the following departments and supervisory positions, each of which are mandatory and shall cooperate with, yet perform independently of, other mandatory departments and supervisory positions of the operator:
+(B) Each casino operator's internal control system shall also include the following departments and supervisory positions, each of which are mandatory and shall cooperate with, yet perform independently of, other mandatory departments and supervisory positions of the operator: